CrispyDrone/BWSort/README.md

 ![Create a new backup by importing replays and specifying a name and optional comment.](./imgs/backup-tab-create-backup.png)

 You can specify a name and an optional comment.
 To add replays to this backup click on the import button.
 At the moment, you can only import replays from one directory!
 This is because when restoring from a backup, it needs to be able to write to a single directory.
-TODO(ADD TO FUTURE SECTION) maybe in the future, there will be support to make it so you can import replays from multiple directories, and it will congregate the multiple directories under one parent directory when executing the restore.
-To now create a backup, click on the `Create backup` button.
+[Maybe in the future, there will be support to make it so you can import replays from multiple directories, and it will congregate the multiple directories under one parent directory when executing the restore.](#towards-the-future) To now create a backup, click on the `Create backup` button.

 ![After the backup is successfully created, you can see it in the list of backup.](./imgs/backup-list.png)